apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Proposals/SDT-0001-task-local-instrument.md

 /// set.
 An unstructured `Task { }` inherits the binding. `Task.detached` does not.
 Nesting
 /// `withTracer(_:_:)` overrides `tracer` for the inner scope only.
 ///
+/// Checks the task-local first, and only reads the bootstrapped instrument if it is not set.
+A resolution
+/// inside this scope returns from the task-local directly and never touches the bootstrapped storage.
+An
+/// application that only calls ``InstrumentationSystem/bootstrap(_:)`` pays for that extra check on
+/// every lookup.
+///
 /// ```swift
 /// // Parallel-safe.
 The binding is task-local, so concurrent tests don't interfere.
 /// @Test func spansAreCaptured() async {